-- FOR the election of the Director nominees named herein; - FOR the amendment to the Company's Amended and Restated 1997 Stock Option Plan; - FOR the ratification of the appointment of Deloitte & Touche LLP as the Company's independent auditors for the current fiscal year; and - In accordance with the judgment of the proxy holders as to any other matter that may be properly brought before the Meeting or any adjournments thereof.
+- FOR the election of the Director nominees named herein; - FOR the amendment to the Company's Amended and Restated 1997 Stock Option Plan: - FOR the ratification of the appointment of Deloitte & Touche LLP as the Company's independent auditors for the current fiscal year; and - In accordance with the judgment of the proxy holders as to any other matter that may be properly brought before the Annual Meeting or any adjournments thereof.

 Shares which abstain from voting on a particular matter, and shares held in "street name" by brokers or nominees who indicate on their proxies that they do not have discretionary authority to vote such shares as to a particular matter ("broker non-votes"), will not be counted as votes in favor of such matter, and will also not be counted as votes cast or shares voting on such matter.

-Accordingly, abstentions and broker non-votes will have no effect on the voting for the election of directors, which requires the affirmative vote of a plurality of the votes cast or shares voting on the matter.
-In addition, abstentions and broker non-votes will have no effect on the voting on the remaining matters to be voted on at the Annual Meeting, each of which requires the affirmative vote of a majority of the votes cast or shares voting on the
+Accordingly, abstentions and broker non-votes will have no effect on the outcome of voting on the matters to be voted on at the Annual Meeting which require the affirmative vote of a certain percentage of the votes cast on a matter, and will have the effect of a vote against Proposal 2, approval of the amendment to the Company's Amended and Restated 1997 Stock Option Plan.